Mosquito (song)

 "Mosquito" is a song by British singer-songwriter and record producer PinkPantheress.
 It was released on 29 September 2023 through Warner Records UK as the second single from her debut studio album Heaven Knows.
 The bossa nova-inspired R&B and UK garage song was produced by Greg Kurstin; its lyrics personify money as a lover that PinkPantheress hopes not to lose.
 Early versions of the song were posted on her TikTok account in 2022.
 Its release coincided with that of its music video, which featured her alongside actresses Charithra Chandran, India Amarteifio, and Yara Shahidi going on a high-end shopping spree together in London.
 "Mosquito" peaked at number 74 on the UK Singles Chart.
+A remix by South African producer River Moon was featured on the parent album's remix project, Heaven Knows (Remixes).

 Background and composition

 A snippet of an early version of "Mosquito" soundtracked a TikTok video posted by PinkPantheress in June 2022.
 Another version of the song featuring a toned-down beat was posted to TikTok by her in October 2022.
 "Mosquito" was released as the second single from PinkPantheress's debut studio album, Heaven Knows, on September 29, 2023 and was written and produced by PinkPantheress and Greg Kurstin.
 It is an R&B and UK garage song with an "airy" drum and bass, bossa nova-inspired beat, consisting of "clean" Spanish guitars, uptempo drum programming, and record scratches.
 In its lyrics, PinkPantheress characterizes her money as an unrequited love and worries about not being able to hold onto it, such as in the song's chorus, wherein she expresses only being concerned about her death because it would separate her from money: "What happened to me?
 I just had a dream I was dead / And I only cared 'cause I was taken from you / You're the only thing that I own, I hear my bell ring, I'd only answer for you..."
 Robin Murray of Clash described PinkPantheress's vocals on the song as "understated" and "classy".
 For NPR, Hazel Cills described "Mosquito" as "crunchy, acoustic '00s pop" combined with breakbeats.